munyofrey/SplitBuys/README.md

 ###Checkout
 Currently one can settle up with their friends by adding a bill of equal value to that shown on the totals page.
-I think it would be fun to implement a settle up function that shows differently on
+I think it would be fun to implement a settle up function that shows differently on the user's transactions history.
+To do so I will implement a `SettleComponent` that appears on a friend's transaction page, and a boolean `settle` for the bills table in the database.